TLC Auto & Truck Repair Service Center

 A New York State inspection is a mandatory examination for vehicles to be sure they meet the safety and emissions standards established by the state.
 This process is critical for:

-- Check Your Lights: Ensure all are working, including headlamps, tail lamps, and turn signals.
+1. Lights: Verify that all headlamps, tail lamps, and turn signals are operational.

-- Inspect Tires: Look for adequate tread depth and no visible damage.
+2. Tires: Ensure adequate tread depth (minimum 2/32 inch) and check for any visible damage.

 New York State Inspection Regulations